lateplate/lateplate.github.io/_posts/2013-03-08-winding-down-at-starter-league.md

 ---
 layout: post
-title: Winding Down At Starter League
+title: Winding down at Starter League
 ---
 With only two weeks left, my time at [The Starter League](http://starterleague.com) is winding down.
 It's been an immensely rewarding experience, and I'm already getting nostalgic.